 top of page

 When my father first needed help at home, we did what many families in Chennai do.
 We searched for elder care at home services near us.
-We asked neighbours, searched forums, and called every local home care agency we could find.
+We asked neighbors, searched forums, and called every local home care agency we could find.

 These weren’t isolated problems.
 They were patterns repeatedly shared by families across Chennai: stories of unreliable caregivers, poor communication, lack of training, and agencies that seemed more like middlemen than true partners in care.

 This experience didn’t just change how I cared for my father.
-It became the foundation for how we built Companions, and how we are solving the gaps in elderly home care services in Chennai.
+It became the foundation for how we built Companions and how we are solving the gaps in elderly home care services in Chennai.

 1. The Trust Problem: Unknown Caregivers, Unvetted Profiles

 One of the biggest issues I saw early on was that many local home care agencies in Chennai would send caregivers without proper background checks or standardized training.
+Families would tell us:

 “The person they sent didn’t know how to transfer my mother safely.”
-“They said they were experienced, but couldn’t manage basic tasks.”
-“They just showed up with no introduction or clear role explanation.”

 Even online forums show people across South India struggling to find reliable home care support, often after multiple failed caregivers from agencies.